4. Update or correct the register

-You must tell Land Registry if anything in the register changes or it is incorrect.
+You must tell HM Land Registry if anything in the register changes or it is incorrect.

 Update or correct contact addresses

-You can register up to 3 addresses (including email and non-UK addresses) with Land Registry for each property.
+You can register up to 3 addresses (including email and non-UK addresses) with HM Land Registry for each property.

 To change your contact details or those of other owners or agents send a request to update registered owners’ contact address.

 Change your name

-You must send Land Registry an application to change the register when you change your name.
+You must send HM Land Registry an application to change the register when you change your name.

 You must also send one of the following:

-- an official or certified copy of a certificate showing the name change, eg a marriage, civil partnership or gender recognition certificate
+- an official or certified copy of a certificate showing the name change, such as a marriage, civil partnership or gender recognition certificate

 - a copy of a deed poll

 - a statement of truth

-- a statutory declaration - sworn before someone able to take oaths, eg a solicitor
+- a statutory declaration - sworn before someone able to take oaths, such as a solicitor

 If you send a deed poll, statement of truth or statutory declaration, and you’re not using a conveyancer, you also need to send:

 HM Land Registry will return any official certificates you send.

 Return to your original surname

-To return to your original surname after a divorce or dissolution of a civil partnership send Land Registry:
+To return to your original surname after a divorce or dissolution of a civil partnership send HM Land Registry:

 - an application to change the register